dlukerogers/reading-notes/class1-notes.md

 1. What is Markdown?
     - Markdown is a markup language used in code editors to format text.
-    - Different from WYSIWYG editors such as Microsoft Word, Google Docs, etc... because instead of clicking buttons to format text, the user is using Markdown syntax to format text
+    - It is different from WYSIWYG editors such as Microsoft Word, Google Docs, etc... because instead of clicking buttons to format text, the user is using Markdown syntax to format text

 2. Why do we use Markdown?
     - Markdown can be used to create anything such as books, websites, and notes